ryansnorek/rex/README.md

 ### Introduction

 This is a full-stack application for collecting and sharing movie and show recommendations with friends.
 Users can create an account, browse trending shows, and search for content or friends to connect with.
 The frontend for this application was built using **React**.
 The backend was built with **Node, Express, and Postgres**.
-The repo can be found here https://github.com/ryansnorek/rexy-backend
+The backend repo can be found here https://github.com/ryansnorek/rexy-backend

 ### Engineering Notes
 #### Frontend